Roseinfire/HtmlS/README.md

 Keep in mind that HtmlS will not take responsibility, <br>
 if you publish confidential information on the public server.<br>
 When connect external scripts (include this one) you give it access to all your page.<br>
 Be sure that you can trust the connected script.
-That's why the HtmlS `open code` project.
+That's why the HtmlS `open source` project.

 ### About advertisement
 HtmlS itself `never use advertisement`. <br>